-- 4.5.4 The relevant Magistrate may approve the granting of a DS authorisation if, and only if, they are satisfied that: - (i) at the time of the grant (i.e. when approval was given by the Authorising Officer): - a. there were reasonable grounds for believing that the authorisation was necessary for the purposes of the prevention and detection of crime and was proportionate (as set out in paragraph 4.4.1); and - b. that the authorisation was granted by a person designated for the purposes of authorising DS; and - (ii) at the time when the relevant Magistrate is considering the matter, there remain reasonable grounds for believing that the authorisation is necessary and proportionate (as set out in paragraph 4.4.1) - 4.5.5 The relevant Magistrate may approve the granting of a CHIS authorisation if, and only if, they are satisfied that:
+- 4.5.4 The hearing will be in private and heard by a single District Judge/JP who will read and consider the RIPA authorisation or notice and the judicial application/order form.
+He/she may have questions to clarify points or require additional reassurance on particular matters.
+The forms and supporting papers must, by themselves, make the case.
+It is not sufficient to provide oral evidence where this is not reflected or supported in the papers provided.
+The JP may note on the form any additional information he or she has received during the course of the hearing but information fundamental to the case should not be submitted in this manner. - 4.5.5 The relevant Magistrate may approve the granting of a DS authorisation if, and only if, they are satisfied that: - (i) at the time of the grant (i.e. when approval was given by the Authorising Officer): - a. there were reasonable grounds for believing that the authorisation was necessary for the purposes of the prevention and detection of crime and was proportionate (as set out in paragraph 4.4.1); and - b. that the authorisation was granted by a person designated for the purposes of authorising DS; and - (ii) at the time when the relevant Magistrate is considering the matter, there remain reasonable grounds for believing that the authorisation is necessary and proportionate (as set out in paragraph 4.4.1) - 4.5.6 The relevant Magistrate may approve the granting of a CHIS authorisation if, and only if, they are satisfied that: - (i) at the time of the grant (i.e. when approval was given by the Chief Executive) - a. there were reasonable grounds for believing that the authorisation was necessary for the purposes of the prevention and detection of crime or disorder and was proportionate (as set out in paragraph 4.4.1) and that the arrangements set out in paragraph 3.2.3, together with any other prescribed requirements, were in place; and - b. that the authorisation was granted by a person designated for the purposes of authorising CHIS, and - (ii) at the time when the relevant Justice of the Peace is considering the matter, there remain reasonable grounds for believing that the authorisation is necessary and proportionate (as set out in paragraph 4.4.1)

-- (i) at the time of the grant (i.e. when approval was given by the Chief Executive) - a. there were reasonable grounds for believing that the authorisation was necessary for the purposes of the prevention and detection of crime or disorder and was proportionate (as set out in paragraph 4.4.1) and that the arrangements set out in paragraph 3.2.3, together with any other prescribed requirements, were in place; and - b. that the authorisation was granted by a person designated for the purposes of authorising CHIS, and - (ii) at the time when the relevant Justice of the Peace is considering the matter, there remain reasonable grounds for believing that the authorisation is necessary and proportionate (as set out in paragraph 4.4.1) - 4.5.6 Where an application is approved by a Magistrate, the Investigating Officer should: - (i) retain a copy of the judicial application/order that has been signed by the Magistrate; - (ii) retain the original authorisation; and - (iii) notify the RIPA Co-Ordinator of the Court's approval for the authorisation and provide a copy of the authorisation, application and Order for the RIPA records. - 4.5.7 Where an application is not approved by a Magistrate, the authorisation does not take effect and the surveillance proposed in the authorisation must not be carried out. - 4.5.8 Where an application is refused by a Magistrate, the Magistrate may make an order quashing the authorisation.
+- 4.5.7 Where an application is approved by a Magistrate, the Investigating Officer should: - (i) retain a copy of the judicial application/order that has been signed by the Magistrate; - (ii) retain the original authorisation; and - (iii) notify the RIPA Co-Ordinator of the Court's approval for the authorisation and provide a copy of the authorisation, application and Order for the RIPA records. - 4.5.8 Where an application is not approved by a Magistrate, the authorisation does not take effect and the surveillance proposed in the authorisation must not be carried out. - 4.5.9 Where an application is refused by a Magistrate, the Magistrate may make an order quashing the authorisation.